StanislawHornaGitHub/Powershell_Core_Docker_Scheduler/README.md

 # Docker Task Scheduler
-Docker container to schedule and run tasks at defined times.
+Docker container to schedule and run configured tasks.
 Tool allows to schedule particular script to be executed in specified time intervals.

 Supported tasks languages: